Satarupa Dattamajumdar

 short span of time during evening.
 Nayuma cable TV Centre, Gangtok occasionally telecast some programme in Lepcha.

 Quantitative method has been employed for the analysis of the data.
-The analysis of the data of language preference and language proficiency takes into consideration a
+The analysis of the

 deterministic approach in order to validate the observation more objectively.
 The